Ateji: Usage

 Many characters have gained meanings derived from ateji usage.
 For example, ateji were once widely utilized for foreign place names; such as in the ateji "ajia" (亜細亜) used to write "Asia".
-The original ateji word is now considered archaic, but the character '亜' has gained the meaning "Asia" in such compounds as "tōa" (東亜, East Asia), even though '亜' originally meant "subsequent" (and continues to).
+The original ateji word is now considered archaic, but the character '亜' has gained the meaning "Asia" in such compounds as "tōa" (東亜, East Asia), even though '亜' originally meant "sub-par" (and continues to).
 From the ateji "Amerika" (亜米利加, America), the second character was taken, resulting in the semi-formal coinage "Beikoku" (米国), which literally translates to "rice country" but means "United States of America"; however, "アメリカ" remains in far more common use in modern Japanese.
 Major natural gas companies in Japan use the ateji "gasu" (瓦斯, gas) in their company names, but use the katakana "ガス" in their trade names.

 Phono-semantic matching

 When using ateji to represent loanwords, the kanji are sometimes chosen for both their semantic and phonetic values, a form of phono-semantic matching.
 A stock example is '倶楽部' ("kurabu") for "club", where the characters can be interpreted loosely in sequence as "together", "fun" and "place".
 Another example is '合羽' ("kappa") for the Portuguese capa, a kind of raincoat.
 The characters can mean "wings coming together", as the pointed capa resembles a bird with wings folded together.